So You Want To Be An Actor (So You Want To Be A...)

 Honest, specific, and genuinely illuminating, So You Want To Be An Actor doesn’t talk down to young readers — it brings them all the way in.
 Because the child who wants to know what this work is really like deserves a real answer.

 For readers who feel the pull toward something that asks you to be more fully human — not less — in order to do it well.
-For the kid who reads every part, plays every character, inhabits every story they encounter — and feels something shift.
+For the kid who reads every part, plays every character, and inhabits every story they encounter.

 The greatest performance anyone has ever seen began with someone who was willing to go somewhere true.